 Making The Numbers Real

-Okay, we’ve got the actual number of households figured out.
-So how would the actual amounts of wealth look in terms we can really understand?
-Let’s take a village of 1,822 households, or one of 708.
+Okay, let’s imagine a village of 1,822 households, or one of 708.
 Either one, you pick.
 What these taxes are targeting is the one (1) family in those villages who have *rooms full of money* compared to all the average families who live in those villages.
 Because, unlike some deceptively named pieces of legislation, these tax plans -are- only aimed at the ultra wealthy; the few families that have more money than mere mortals could -ever- imagine how to spend in a single lifetime.